FantasyGens/.github/SECURITY.md

 ## Report a Vulnerability
 Do **not** open a public issue.
-Email: security@fantasygens.com
+Email: fantasygens@gmail.com
-SLA: initial response within 72 hours.
+SLA: initial response within 48 hours.

-## Disclosure
-We acknowledge reporters (optional) after a fix is released.